 Emthanjeni at present has 202 km of streets within the towns of De Aar, Britstown and Hanover, of which 131 km (65%) are gravel and 71 km (35%) are tarred.
 The gravel roads are graded on a quarterly basis.

-The Municipality currently budget for the construction of 1km of new tarred streets and resealing of 1km of streets annually.
+The Municipality currently budget for the construction of 20km of new tarred streets and resealing of 30km of streets annually.
+The Municipality annually makes provision in its won budget for tarring and resealing of roads but do not have the capacity to make a large contribution.
 External funding will be required to wipe out the backlog.
 Potholes are repaired on a regular basis.